 You will need to have transitioned your body away from using carbohydrates as fuel to instead burning fat.
 If you are significantly overweight and/or have progressed a long way down the path to Type-2 diabetes, then getting your insulin levels down far enough so that you can start to burn fat may be difficult using diet alone.
-The answer to this problem is in fasting – please see out Fasting page.
+The answer to this problem is in fasting – please see our Fasting page.

 Either through changing to a low-carb diet alone, or in combination with fasting, we recommend that you transition to a fat metabolism before you worry about losing weight.
-This is because everything becomes a lot easier when you are no longer fueled by carbohydrates.
+This is because everything becomes a lot easier when you are no longer fuelled by carbohydrates.
 A lot easier by a huge measure.
 You will find the following: